Trusted by 100,000+ organizations globally

 Keypad readers are among the simplest forms of multi-tenant access control and are often deployed to secure both exterior and interior doors within apartment complexes.
 Tenants are issued a PIN code or password to use as a credential.
 It’s worth noting that if you use the same PIN for all residents, monitoring access events can be difficult for security teams.

 Proximity card readers and access control systems come in a few varieties, and most devices will use either RFID or NFC technology for user credentials.
-Tenants will be issued personalized key cards or fobs containing unique access credentials, which when held in proximity to installed readers, can be used to grant or deny access to secured areas of the property.
+Tenants will be issued personalized key cards containing unique access credentials, which, when held in proximity to installed readers, can be used to grant or deny access to secured areas of the property.

 As all user credentials are created and stored in a site-specific digital management system, staff can issue, adjust and revoke permissions with ease.
 Another benefit of this popular form of apartment building access control is that it’s easy to monitor unique access events associated with specific users to help improve incident response times and prevent unauthorized intrusions.